 Another way to avoid giving out your tax information is to use an invoicing service such as QuickBooks, Square, or FreshBooks.
 When you collect payments electronically, the payment processor is responsible for reporting your income on Form 1099-K. Individual clients should not send a 1099-NEC and therefore don’t need your tax identification number.

 You can and generally should get an Employer Identification Number to use in place of your Social Security Number when doing business.
 If you’re a sole proprietor, the IRS matches the EIN to your SSN so they know income reported under your EIN is your personal income.
-However, your EIN is much less useful to identity thieves than your SSN.
+However, your EIN is much less useful to identity thieves than your SSN since they usually can’t apply for credit with it.

 The IRS issues EINs directly.
-It only takes a few minutes to fill out the form and get your EIN.
+It only takes a few minutes to fill out the form and get your EIN for free.
 There is no need to use or pay third-party services to do this for you.

 4. Understand the Risk of Data Breaches